dimitri/tpch-citus/README.md

   cardinalities  run SELECT count(*) on all the tables
 ~~~

-## Why Makefiles

-This implementation uses Python drivers when necessary, and uses Makefiles a
-lot.
-The intend here is to make the benchmark as easy to hack as possible,
-and the nice thing about a Makefile is that it's easy to run, test and debug
-a single make target.

-It's also very easy to adapt the benchmark to different tools, allowing
-quick prototypes to be developped and making is easy and cheap to change
-one's mind.

-Make is a very good glue language, indeed.

-## Hacking the benchmarks

-First, we need to create the test infrastructure, then we can drive the
-testing and record the performance characteristics.
+## Benchmark setup and roles

-The benchmark uses 3 kinds of services, that needs to be connected either
+This benchmark uses 3 kinds of services, that needs to be connected either
 using SSH or the PostgreSQL protocol directly:

   - a controller node, typically localhost, your usual laptop